Tina Nadine Smith

-Tina Nadine Smith (born 12 June 2002) is an Australian tennis player.
+Tina Nadine Smith (born 12 June 2002) is an inactive Australian tennis player.
 She has a career-high WTA ranking of 266 in singles, achieved on 23 December 2024.
-Smith has won two singles title and two doubles title as a professional on the ITF Circuit.
+On 24 September 2025, she peaked at No. 442 in the doubles rankings.
+Smith has won two singles titles and two doubles titles on the ITF World Tour.

 Career

-Smith made her WTA Tour main-draw debut at the 2022 Adelaide International 2 where she partnered Annerly Poulos in the doubles competition.
+Smith made her WTA Tour main-draw debut at the 2022 Adelaide International 2 where she partnered with Annerly Poulos in the doubles competition.

-She qualified for the 2024 WTA 125 Cali Open and reached the semifinals with wins over Aliona Bolsova, third seed Robin Montgomery and Leyre Romero Gormaz.
-Her run was ended in the last four by second seed and eventual champion Irina-Camelia Begu.
+She qualified for the WTA 125 2024 Cali Open and reached the semifinals with wins over Aliona Bolsova, third seed Robin Montgomery and Leyre Romero Gormaz.
+Her run was ended in the last four by second seed and eventual champion, Irina-Camelia Begu.

 Personal life

 Smith lives in Meggen, Switzerland, and has dual Swiss-Australian citizenship.